 A further study, goes into the investigation of xanthelasma recurrence after removal treatment.
-It is assumed that the recurrence rate is even higher as time elapes over the 2 months’ time after removal in the study .
-In other words if the recurrence rate was found to be 15% after to months this percentage rate could have increased after 6 months or one year.
+It is assumed that the recurrence rate is increases over the 2 months’ period after removal.
+In other words, if the recurrence rate was found to be 15% after to months this percentage rate could have increased after 6 months or one year.
 However, we do not have access to the data of this study beyond the 2 months’ mark period.
-Therefore there is no guaratee that after complete removal the xanthelasma will not recur.
-For this reason most of those who undergo xanthelasma will require to undergo further sessions as these unsightly lesions reappear.
+Therefore there is no guarantee that after complete removal the xanthelasma will not recur.
+For this reason, most of those who undergo xanthelasma treatment will require to undergo further sessions as these unsightly lesions reappear.

 Scientific researches and findings have linked Xanthelasma and diabetes.
 Xanthelasma is majorly a collection of cholesterol around the eyelid, and it can lead to various health complications, including diabetes and ischemic heart diseases.